Troy: Troy VI

 Troy VI's walls were overlooked by several rectangular watchtowers, which would also have provided a clear view of Trojan plain and the sea beyond it.
 The citadel was accessed by five gates, which led into paved and drained cobblestone streets.
 Some of these gates featured enormous pillars which serve no structural purpose and have been interpreted as religious symbols.
 The halls were built in megaron style, resembling Mycenaean architecture.

 The lower town was built to the south of the citadel, covering an area of roughly 30 hectares.
-Remains of a dense neighborhood have been found just outside the citadel walls, and traces of Bronze Age occupation have been found further away.
+Remains of a dense neighbourhood have been found just outside the citadel walls, and traces of Bronze Age occupation have been found further away.
 These include huts, stone paving, threshing floors, pithoi, and waste left behind by Bronze Age industry such as murex shells associated with the manufacture of purple dye.
 The extent of the lower town is evidenced by a defensive ditch cut 1-2 into the bedrock.
-A wall or palisade may have stood several meters behind the ditch, as in the outer defenses of other cities such as Qadesh and Carchemish.
+A wall or palisade may have stood several meters behind the ditch, as in the outer defences of other cities such as Qadesh and Carchemish.
 However, material evidence for such a wall is limited to postholes and cuts in the bedrock.

-The lower city was only discovered in the late 1980s, earlier excavators having assumed that Troy VI occupied only the hill of Hisarlik.
+The lower city was only discovered in the late 1980s, earlier excavators having assumed that Troy VI occupied only the hill of Hisarlık.
 Its discovery led to a dramatic reassessment of Troy VI, showing that it was over 16 times larger than had been assumed, and thus a major city with a large population rather than a mere aristocratic residence.
-However, only 2-3% of the lower city had been excavated as of 2013, and few architectural features are likely to exist.
+However, only 2–3% of the lower city had been excavated as of 2013, and few architectural features are likely to exist.
 Almost 2m of the surface has eroded, likely removing much of the evidence that hadn't already decomposed, been built over, or reused in later construction.